jana388/Learning-journal/README.md

 ## 2024-10-15

-Today I created a learning journal
+Today I created a learning journal.
+I tried out the git.dev but had some issues.